cyphydev/incas_api_client/docs/GraphApi.md

-Delete the specific graph by id
+Delete the specific graph by id.

 ### Example
 ```python